ggm2015/audio-pause/README.md

 # audio-pause
-android os: create silent pause for media player.
+android os: create silent pause for native media player.

 In early existed plan what android-tablet played promotion movie all time without sound.
 And only touch to screen start sound loudly for next 30sec.